-As a kid, Thanksgiving used to be my favorite holiday, mainly because I would starve myself all day and then gorge myself on my mom's delicious cooking.
+As a kid, Thanksgiving used to be my favourite holiday, mainly because I would starve myself all day and then gorge myself on my mom’s delicious cooking.

 Now that I don’t eat Turkey, it’s lost a little of its glamour.
 But I still love some good mashed potatoes and stuffing.
 ANDDDDD don’t forget the gravy.

-My mom's stuffing - I know it's technically called "dressing" if it's not in the bird, but I can't bring myself to call it that - tastes amazing.
-I've missed it.
-So I've created a weird hybrid recipe of my mom's recipe and my own vegan ideas.
+My mom’s stuffing – I know it’s technically called “dressing” if it’s not in the bird, but I can’t bring myself to call it that – tastes amazing.
+I’ve missed it.
+So I’ve created a weird hybrid recipe (Beer Broth Stuffing with Boozy Mushroom Gravy) of my mom’s recipe and my own vegan ideas.

-This recipe is cooked in the slow cooker.
+This Beer Broth Stuffing with Boozy Mushroom Gravy recipe is cooked in a slow cooker.
 One word: GENIUS.
-This frees up your oven for other things - like pie.
-It's wonderful because you get the crispy pieces of bread at the top, but you also have the mushier inner parts.
+This frees up your oven for other things – like pie.
+It’s wonderful because you get the crispy pieces of bread at the top, but you also have the mushier inner parts.

-For this recipe, you can use any bread of your choosing, but I used my knockoff Boozy Bushman Bread...and it worked perfectly.
-It's darker and has a more rustic look, so that made everything even better.
+For this Beer Broth Stuffing with Boozy Mushroom Gravy recipe, you can use any bread of your choosing, but I used my knockoff Boozy Bushman Bread…and it worked perfectly.
+It’s darker and has a more rustic look, so that made everything even better.

 1/2 c. extra virgin olive oil

 One small loaf of bread, cut into 1 inch cubes, like this recipe

 1/2 tsp. marjoram

 1/2 tsp. black pepper